 Students emerge with an in-depth understanding of theoretical issues and the ability to formulate a deep rationale for their practice, which will extend beyond their degree.

 The combination of theory and practice culminates in a final project and a written master's thesis that combines a thorough analysis of students' own projects with supporting text that relates their work to theories of art or social construction.

 A fundamental component of the SOPR concentration is its visiting artists and scholars.
 These professionals teach within with the SOPR workshop program, serving as guest instructors and taking part in the discourse related to students' work.

 They share office/workspace within the SOPR workshop area, giving them a valuable proximity to students' daily practice and discourse.

 This arrangement allows for spontaneous and informal interaction between faculty and students, enriching the educational experience beyond the limitations of books, reviews, websites, and documentation.

 This ability to foster an ongoing dialogue about the experience of creating projects and about how students' work fits within the context of social arts practice is a hallmark of the SOPR concentration.

-Embedded within the Graduate Fine Arts curriculum, the SOPR concentration enables students to immerse themselves in interdisciplinary study, taking critique and theory seminars with studio-arts masters students as well as elective seminars with students from writing, curatorial practice, visual and critical studies, architecture, and design programs.
+Embedded within the Graduate Fine Arts curriculum, the SOPR concentration enables students to immerse themselves in interdisciplinary study, taking critique and theory seminars with studio-arts masters students as well as elective seminars with students from the following programs:

 Students' work, therefore, whether fully realized or in the form of proposals or in-process reports, benefits from critical consideration across a variety of discourses.